psebastianzjl/pyrazine_stimulated_emission/README.md

 # pyrazine_stimulated_emission
-Code used for QC-NADMD, and DW spectra as well as training data and models.
+Code used for QC-NADMD, and DW spectra as well as a working example using the models employed for this publication.